Cancer type

 Liver Cancer

-Liver cancer makes up 11% of all GI cancer cases.
-While many cancers spread to the liver, there are also cases where the cancer originates in the liver.
-The most common type of primary liver cancer is hepatocellular carcinoma (HCC).
-Liver cancer rates have tripled since 1980.
-HCC is much easier to treat when caught early, however many cancers are caught at advanced stages where survival rates are low.
+The most common type of primary liver cancer is hepatocellular carcinoma (HCC), which makes up 75-85% of all primary liver cases.
+Some of the known cases include chronic hepatitis B and C infections well as cirrhosis.
+HCC is much easier to treat when caught early, however many cancers are caught at advanced stages where survival rates are very low.

 What is liver cancer?